Meet Our Artistic Director

 David J. Fitzpatrick

-Prior to his appointment with MCCO, David was Director of Music and the Arts at Doylestown Presbyterian Church for seven years.
-In this capacity, he conducted the 50-voice Chancel Choir, founded and conducted the 70-voice Bucks County Ecumenical Choir (which grew from 25 to 70 singers in three years), the DPC orchestra, two handbell choirs, and a middle school children’s choir.
-As the administrator of the program, David oversaw three staff members, a graded children’s choir and handbell program, the “Celebrate the Arts” performing and visual arts series, and the overall administrative needs of the program.
-Throughout his tenure, David sought opportunities to think creatively and to innovate fresh ways to bring music to new audiences.
-He added several new initiatives to the music program, including three new ensembles, additional annual concerts, and a children’s summer camp.
-David was also able to increase volunteer participation in these programs from 90 to 200 members, and he increased sponsorship for the Celebrate the Arts program by 70 percent.
+Prior to his appointment with MCCO, David was Director of Music and the Arts at Doylestown Presbyterian Church (DPC).
+In this capacity, he conducted the Chancel Choir, the DPC orchestra, two hand bell choirs, and a middle school children’s choir.
+He also founded and conducted the 80-voice Bucks County Ecumenical Choir (which grew from 25 to 80 singers in four years).
+As the administrator of the program, David oversaw three staff members, a graded children’s choir and hand bell program, the “Celebrate the Arts” performing and visual arts series, and the overall administrative needs of the program.
+David always seeks to develop and nurture relationships while seeking opportunities to think creatively.
+At DPC, he created several new initiatives to the music program, including three new ensembles, additional annual concerts, and a children’s summer camp.
+During his tenure, David increased participation in the music program from 90 to 200 members, and he increased sponsorship for the Celebrate the Arts program by 70%.

 From 2016-2019 David served as the Assistant Conductor of the Bucks County Choral Society, a 100-voice auditioned community choir.
 In this capacity, he assisted the artistic director with any artistic necessities, aided in the preparation of all concerts, and helped plan programming for each concert season.
 He was responsible for the direction of the chamber choir, the family Christmas concert, the Singing for Seniors program, and the Voices of the Future scholarship program.
-David has also served as the Assistant Director of Music at the Cathedral Basilica of Saints Peter and Paul in Philadelphia, PA, and Director of Vocal Studies at St. Benedict’s Preparatory School in Newark, NJ.
+David has also served as the Assistant Director of Music at the Cathedral Basilica of Saints Peter and Paul, in Philadelphia, PA, and Director of vocal studies at St. Benedict’s Preparatory School in Newark, NJ.
+In addition, he served on the conducting staff at Rutgers University-Camden and the Greater South Jersey Chorus.

 David is an honors graduate of both Westminster Choir College and The University of Arizona.
-He studied conducting with Dr. Bruce Chamberlain, Dr. Joseph Flummerfelt, Dr. James Jordan, Sun Min Lee, Dr. Andrew Megill, and Dr. Elizabeth Schauer.
+He studied conducting with Dr. Bruce Chamberlain, Dr. Joseph Flummerfelt, Dr. James Jordan, Sun Min Lee, Dr. Andrew Megill and Dr. Elizabeth Schauer.
+He also holds a Certificate in Nonprofit Management from Drexel University.